danielgalizi/Tableau_Map_Search_Auto-Complete/README.md

 [Visit the project website and read the documentation here.](https://github.com/danielgalizi/Tableau_Map_Search_Auto-Complete)

 ## Issues
-Feel Free to fix and share any problems or bugs you encounter in the docs or sample code.
+Feel Free to fix and share any problems or bugs you encounter in the README or code.

 ## Authors